dssgabriel/CHP203-TOP/docs/lab2.md

-# Methodology for measuring and visualizing performance metrics
+# Lab 2: Methodology for measuring and visualizing performance metrics

 An overview of performance metrics used in HPC, and how to correctly visualize them.